This article was updated in July 2022.

 This begins by defining your target audience.
 You need to know who they are, what they need and how you can help them.

-The next step is designing your event content based on vertical and event type.
+The next step is designing your executive forum content based on vertical and event type.

 Argyle has found that who you’re speaking to determines a lot about how you should present it.
 Managers and Directors find value in presentations where they can take away concrete actionable insights.
 VPs and CXOs however find value in networking and exchanging ideas on how to fix their pain points.

-Regarding marketing, remember that venue drives attendees.
+Remember that venue drives attendees for in-person events.
 Focus on a unique location with something to offer.
-Argyle hosts their events at the nicest venues they can find in each city (check out the Banzai’s location guides).
+Argyle hosts their events at the nicest venues they can find in each city.
 A nice venue will grab the attention of someone who may be passively reading the invitation and may be the determining factor for someone who is unsure about attending.

 Executives are humans too and they want to be in the know and on the same page as their peers.
 Don’t underestimate the power of calling attention to “hot topics” and remember to play up who they’ll get to network with - capitalize on FOMO!

 Another avenue is paid social.
-Argyle uses LinkedIn because that’s where the execs are.
+Argyle uses actively uses LinkedIn.
 LinkedIn is the modern business social media and it’s where executives turn for thought leadership and professional networking.
 While it is a paid option, doing outreach via LinkedIn guarantees your registrants will be qualified.

 Argyle also used paid search like Google AdWords and Bing.
 Unlike LinkedIn, some unqualified leads will be collected but it’s worth casting the larger net - you never know what other event someone may be qualified for!